ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 It’s always best to double-check and follow the guidelines set by the correctional facility to ensure that the Money reaches the inmate.

-Process for Sending Money to incarcerated People
+Process for Sending Money to Incarcerated People

 The process can seem daunting when it comes to sending money to a loved one who is incarcerated.
 But it doesn’t have to be!